mirzayevio/PE-file-metadata-extraction-with-Hexagonal-architecture/README.md

 # PE File Metadata Extractor

-This project downloads PE (Portable Executable) files from an S3 bucket, extracts metadata from the files, and stores the metadata in a PostgreSQL database using PySpark.
+This project downloads PE (Portable Executable) files from an S3 bucket (using multithreading), extracts metadata from the files, and stores the metadata in a PostgreSQL database using PySpark.
 The project is containerized using Docker.
+> **Notice:** Due to some Spark configuration issues, Spark implemented only the metadata extraction and database storing parts.

 ## Prerequisites